 Q: Who designed the proposed improvements?

-A: The Manor House Inn is committed to community enrichment through:
+A: The Manor House Inn is committed to community enrichment by providing a hub for:

-• Proudly hosting Yale Summer School of Music Faculty during the Norfolk Chamber Music Festival, continuing the Town’s rich musical heritage; and
+• Continuing the town’s rich musical heritage by hosting Yale Summer School of Music Faculty during the Norfolk Chamber Music Festival; and

-• Donating discounted and select complimentary stays for chosen researchers, writers, and artists who further conservation and cultural goals in the Town of Norfolk.
+• Donating select complimentary stays or offering discounted rates to chosen researchers, writers, and artists who further conservation and cultural goals in the Town of Norfolk.

-The Inn’s commitment reflects its belief that a thriving community requires strong cultural institutions, environmental stewardship, and social support systems.
+The Inn’s commitment reflects its belief that a thriving community requires responsible businesses alongside strong cultural institutions, environmental stewardship, and social support systems.

 Rendered Site Plan of the Proposed Improvements